ga4gh/fasp-scripts/README.md

 Script: [FASPScript7.py](https://github.com/ianfore/FASPclient/blob/master/FASPScript7.py)

 - Uses the ISB-CGC BigQuery tables to query for subjects from TCGA with variants in the JMJD1C gene.
 This is the gene in the example shared by Anne Deslattes Mays.
-This illustrates the kind of query
+This illustrates the kind of query that could be used fro the workflows Anne wants to perform.

-- This script also introduces a FASPRunner1 class to hide the underlying steps and allow focus on the query
+- This script also introduces a FASPRunner1 class to hide the underlying steps and allow focus on the query.

 - Possible to do's

-  - Substitute in SRA DRS server
+    - 4Substitute in SRA DRS server

     - Identify other GA4GH data sources that might contain relevant data for this disease.

     - Refactor FASPRunner1 to an abstract FASPRunner class.
 The abstract class could be configured dynamically to use the clients of choice for each step of the FASP sequence.

-####  Simulate identifiers.org/n2t.net -
+####  Simulate identifiers.org/n2t.net

 Script: [MyMetaResolver.py](https://github.com/ianfore/FASPclient/blob/master/FASPScript7.py)

-- Simulates how compact identifier prefixing can be used to redirect DRS GetObject calls to the right DRS Server.
+- Simulates how compact identifier prefixing can be used to redirect DRS GetObject calls to the relevant DRS Server.
 - Possible to do's

-  - Do trial registration of DRS server prefixes
+  - Do trial registration with nt2/identifers of DRS server prefixes
-  - Provide feedback on spec.
+  - Provide feedback on prefixing elements of spec.
   - Explore prefixing best practices.

 ------

-### **Supporting clients**
+### **Clients used in above examples**

 ### **Search clients**